schibsted/deathstar/README.md

 ### Emojis, emojis, emojis

 The Slack bot uses a lot of custom emojis.
 Scanning the code base for emojis and installing them in your Slack workspace is left as an exercise to the reader.
+Sorry.